-Suspends reductions in storekeeper positions and bidding out of prison store operations until a workgroup is convened to identify operational changes other than personnel changes to achieve the \$1.2 million in GF/GP savings assumed by the bill.
+Suspends reductions to the number of storekeepers and bidding out of prison store operations until a workgroup is convened to identify operational changes other than personnel changes to achieve the \$1.2 million in GF/GP savings assumed by the bill.
 House included similar language.